Pantovola was born many moons ago,

-in a small country called Wladi Ladilu,
+in a small country called Wladi Ladilu.

-But the Princess kept a great secret; her youngest child, Pantovola, was in fact not the biological child of the mighty emperor...
+for it was her youngest child, Pantovola, who was in fact not the biological child of Wlad the mighty emperor...

 This is an old photograph of Pantovola's mother and her beloved Great White Swan, taken at their family castle when Pantovola was still a young child.

 The owl was his faithful collector of tales which were gathered from far away places.
-And then there were the creatures, strange personalities who, over the years, had joined the theatre for unknown reasons, but who were crucial to its success.
+And then there were the creatures, strange personalities who, over the years, had joined the theatre for reasons unknown, but who were crucial to its success.

 The Princess had watched her Great White Swan fly off with her love letters many a time, and she figured that it would be quite possible to fly on a swan.
 Now that the carpets had all gone, it was her only option.
-So it came to be that the Great White Swan flew the Princess and Pantovola to their long awaited freedom and new life of adventure.
+And so it came to pass that the Great White Swan flew the Princess and Pantovola to their long awaited freedom and new life of adventure.

-There was the Big Brown Bear and his tiny Moth Circus, The Blue Moon Man who lit up the theatre tent ever so beautifully, Huppel and Hoppel the Hare people; responsible for the painting of the set and the stars.
-There were the Singing Starlet Sisters who sang the most captivating and exquisite harmonies together, the enchanting Lady Nightsky who kept a starlit night sky inside her dress.
-A most beautiful lady all dressed in glitter on her silver flying horse, the little harlequin boy called Blue Skies Yellow Skies who glued day and night together, or to be more precise of his job description at the Theatre, he switched off the sun and lit up the Blue Moon, just before the show would commence.
+The Blue Moon Man was a mysterious character who lit up the theater tent ever so beautifully, Huppel and Hoppel the Hare people who were responsible for the painting of the stage decor and props, such as the stars.
+There were the Singing Starlet Sisters; two conjoined beauties who sang the most captivating and exquisite harmonies together, the enchanting Lady Nightsky who kept a starlit night sky inside her dress, Madame Sylver; a most beautiful lady all dressed in glitter who flew over the heads of her audiences on her flying horse, the little harlequin boy called Blue Skies Yellow Skies who glued day and night together, or, to give you a more accurate description of his job at the Theatre, he switched off the sun and lit up the Blue Moon, just before the show would commence...

 And finally there was Bragi the Clown...